henriquegardini/msPagamento/README.md

 - **POST /payment:** Creates a payment order.
 Returns the payment order created - if valid -.
 - **POST /payment/{paymentId}/process:** Process payment order and returns if valid.
 - **GET /payment/{paymentId}:** Returns payment with id = paymentId.
   - **DEL /payment/{paymentId}:** Deletes payment with id = paymentId.

 ### JSON Collection:
+<small>Note: it's configured to be used at POSTMAN</small>

     For user convenience, there is a JSON collection inside the project with all requests that can be done.

     It's using environment variables to facilitates the requests being done.

-      For example, the first request creates the user at msLogin, then the second request it's already configured to use login and password from the first request.
+    For example, the first request creates the user at msLogin, then the second request - regarding token retrieval it's already configured to use login and password from the first request.

-      Another example is that when a payment order is created, the id is saved at the colletionsVariables and can will be used automatically at other requests until a new payment order is created.
+    Another example is that when a payment order is created, the id is saved at the colletionsVariables and will be used automatically at other requests until a new payment order is created.